mountblue/life-skills-track/email-communication.md

  - One third for reviewing
 * If you have 9 minutes, spent 3 minutes each
 * Always spellcheck
 * While writing emails, be aware of principles of assertive communication - understanding your needs, communicating about them while being in harmony with the needs of the other person.
+(From Assertive Communication module, ignore if not done already)

+Common feedback point in Emails:

+* Proper name and email signature on Migadu platform.
+* Consistent English - space after comma and full stop, capitalize first character of word.
+* Use paragraphs.
+Do not start lines with gap.
+One newline between 2 paragraphs - makes content readable
+* Properly mention the dates in your leaves email.
+* Bullet points used for information.
+Drop the extra fluff.
+Remove all I's in the bullet point section.
+Only in introduction and daily updates emails.
+* And finally, please use spelling and grammar checker.
+It does not matter which one you use but please use one.

 #### Email Exercises